Blazorise/Blazorise.Articles/news/2022-11-08-release-notes-113/post.md

 We released Blazorise 1.1.2 just a few weeks ago with a small array of bug fixes, but those nasty bugs are always lurking.

-This new Blazorise 1.1.3 is a hotfix release to solve this and a few other minor issues that were fixed in the meantime.
-Blazorise 1.1.2 is a recommended upgrade for all Blazorise 1.1 and Blazorise 1.1.2 users.
+This new **Blazorise 1.1.3** is a hotfix release to solve this and a few other minor issues that were fixed in the meantime.
+Blazorise 1.1.2 is a **recommended upgrade for all Blazorise 1.1 and Blazorise 1.1.2 users**.

 For a detailed overview of the changes that 1.1.2 included and which are also part of this new release, please read the 1.1.x support notes.